awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-windows-cookbook.md

 1. Choose **Save** to update the stack configuration\.

-AWS OpsWorks Stacks will now install your custom cookbook on all new instances\.
+AWS OpsWorks Stacks installs your custom cookbook on all new instances\.
 Note that AWS OpsWorks Stacks does not automatically install or update custom cookbooks on online instances\.
 You can do that manually, as described later\.